Bryce Meredith: 2018–2019

 Meredith made his senior level debut in Russia in December 2018 at the prestigious Alans International, where he lost his only match.
 A month later (January 2019), he competed at the Dave Schultz Memorial International and claimed a bronze medal, after losing his semifinal match and defeating two other wrestlers in the consolation bracket.
 He then made an appearance at the US Open in April, where he went 2–2 and did not place.
 After his performance at the US Open, he attended the Last Chance Qualifier for the World Team Trials In an attempt to make the team, but was stopped by Dean Heil.
 Seven months later, he competed at the Bill Farrell International, failing to place.

 In his last tournament of the year, Meredith went on to compete at the US Nationals of December, where he performed outstandingly in comparison to his last appearances.
 He opened up by tech'ing multiple–time age–group national champion Josh Saunders and once again two–time NCAA champion Dean Heil before being stopped himself by eventual winner of the tournament Jordan Oliver.
 He then continued to tech his competition in the consolation bracket, once again defeating Saunders and also three–time All-American Ethan Lizak before being defeated himself by two–time Cadet World Champion and reigning NCAA champion Yianni Diakomihalis.
 He was defeated again by Olympian Frank Molinaro in a close 6–7 decision to place sixth, failing to qualify for the 2020 US Olympic Team Trials.

 2020

 Meredith travelled to Cuba to attend the Granma y Cerro Pelado International in February.
 He started up with a win but went on to lose his next two matches before winning the bronze–medal match.

 After being unable to compete due to the COVID-19 pandemic until October, Meredith downed recently graduated high schooler Beau Bartlett on October 20 at the NLWC II on points in a high–pace and close match (8–6) and Iowa standout Austin DeSanto on November 1 at the HWC Showdown Open, by points (11–3).
 On November 24 at the WRTC Underground I, Meredith was defeated in a frenetic and close match by NCAA champion Seth Gross, seven points to ten.
 He then competed at the Flo 8-Man Challenge: 150 lbs on December 18, where he was eliminated in the first round by World Championship runner–up (70kg) James Green.

+2026

+Meredith debuted for Real American Freestyle (RAF) at RAF 06 on February 28, losing to Andrew Alirez by technical fall.